Yuchen-PLB/ECS171-FP/README.md

 CPU and GPU shows different performance after training.
 For the categorical model, the CPU shows 0 wrong prediction on Vendor 1 and 137 wrong prediction on Vendor 0.
 ![alt text](pictures/ANNconfusion_matrix_CPU.png)

-For the sequential model, it reaches around 0.85 accuracy after 700 epochs and starts overtrained.
+For the sequential model, it reaches around 0.85 accuracy after 700 epochs.

 The model below shows the model accuracy in respect to the epochs.
 ![alt text](pictures/ANN-CPUmodel.png)

  However, with respect to the GPU sequential model, the model didn't provide accurate prediction.

 #### 3.2.3 Discussion and Application